thoughtbot/ruby-science/book/solutions/replace_mixin_with_composition.md

 ### Uses

-* Liberate business logic trapped in mixins.
+* Liberates business logic trapped in mixins.
-* Eliminate name clashes from multiple mixins.
+* Eliminates name clashes from multiple mixins.
-* Make methods in the mixins easier test.
+* Makes methods in the mixins easier to test.

 ### Example